Nakano Positivity of direct image sheaves of adjoint line bundles with mild singularities: Introduction

-Griffiths positivity and Nakano positivity are two major positive concept in complex geometry.
-The Nakano positivity is stronger than Griffiths positivity.
-In \cite{Bo09}, Berndtsson proved the natural $L^2$-metric $h_{\mathcal G}$ on $\mathcal G$ has nonnegative curvature in the sense of Nakano when the metric $h_L$ on $L$ is smooth.
-Since then people begin to investigate the positive properties in the singular case.
-It is well-known that holomorphic vector bundle $(E, h)$ is Griffiths semi-positive if and only if its dual $(E^{\ast}, h^{\ast})$ is Griffiths semi-negative.
-By this equivalence, one can generalize the notation of Griffiths positivity to singular case.
-The theory for Griffiths positivity of direct image sheaves of adjoint line bundle with singular metric has been established.
-The reader can consult \cite{PT}, \cite{Paun18}, \cite{HPS18}, \cite{DWZZ18} and so on for various results and their generalization.
-Since the Griffiths positivity in singular setting has been thoroughly studied, it is natural to study the Nakano positivity of direct image sheaf in the singular setting.
-However the above important duality property is not verified by the positivity in the sense of Nakano which make it difficult to be achieved.
-For the notation of Nakano positivity of singular hermitian metric on holomorphic vector bundle, the reader can refer to \cite{Rau15}.
-Recently, in \cite{CGP}, Cao-Guenancia-P\u{a}un generalized Berndtsson's curvature formulas in case where the metric $h_L$ has analytic singularities.
-They use the horizontal lift to get the representative of holomorphic section and establish the general curvature formula by this representative.
-The author was much inspired by their work, especially the strong decomposition of $L^2$ Hodge theory.
+Griffiths positivity and Nakano positivity of holomorphic vector bundles are two major positive concepts in complex geometry.
+Between the two, Nakano positivity is stronger than Griffiths positivity.
+In \cite{Bo09}, Berndtsson proved the induced metric on $\mathcal G$ has nonnegative curvature in the sense of Nakano when the metric $h_L$ on $L$ is smooth.
+Since then, researchers have begun to investigate positivity properties in the singular case.
+Regarding Griffiths positivity, when the metric $h$ is smooth, it is well known that a holomorphic vector bundle $(E, h)$ is Griffiths semi-positive if and only if its dual $(E^{\ast}, h^{\ast})$ is Griffiths semi-negative.
+This equivalence allows for the generalization of Griffiths positivity to the singular case.
+Consequently, the theory of Griffiths positivity for direct image sheaves of adjoint line bundles with singular metrics has been established (see \cite{PT}, \cite{Paun18}, \cite{HPS18}, \cite{DWZZ18} for various results and generalizations).
+Since Griffiths positivity in a singular setting has been thoroughly studied, it is natural to explore Nakano positivity in this context.
+However, the duality property is no longer valid, which complicates the analysis of Nakano positivity (for one definition of Nakano positivity of singular Hermitian metrics on holomorphic vector bundles, consult\cite{Rau15}).
+Recently, Cao--Guenancia--P\u{a}un generalized Berndtsson's curvature formulas to cases where the metric $h_L$ has analytic singularities and the base space is $1$-dimensional (\cite{CGP}).
+By using the horizontal lift, they successfully obtained a representative of the holomorphic section and established the general curvature formula through this representative.

-In this note, we try to generalize Berndtsson's seminal result in \cite{Bo09} to the singular case.
-We found in some special cases this can be done.
-The case $A$ is that if we assume the metric $h_L$ has relatively mild singularities, e.g., the logarithmic singularities along the divisor, then the Nakano positivity property is still valid on the direct image sheaf.
-The case $B$ is the metric $h_L$ has another relatively simple singularities, e.g., the Poincar\'e type singularities along the divisor.
-The case $C$ is if the metric $h_L$ is smooth with respect to $t$-variables, here $t=(t_1,\cdots,t_m)$ are the local coordinates of base $D$, and moreover $\cX$ contains a Zariski Stein open subset, then we can also have the Nakano positivity on the direct image.
-Next we will introduce these setting in details.